BLCM/modding-web/_pages/bl3.md

 more info!

 - [Running Mods](/bl3-running-mods/): How to run Borderlands 3
-  mods, using c0dycode's B3HM application.
+  mods, using one of a few different methods.
 - [Finding Mods](/bl3-finding-mods/): How to find Borderlands 3 mods to use in your game.
 - [Writing Mods](/bl3-writing-mods/): Most of the detailed information